ChrisKlug/web-dev-workshop/labs/lab9/lab9.md

 __Note:__ This would obviously be a bit more complicated if you needed authentication etc. But the good thing for the consumer of the SDK is that they wouldn't need to care about that.
 You could just pass in the required information in this class, and it could handle it all for them.

 The `GetProduct()` method is a bit more complicated, as it returns a `Product?`.
 However, the API indicates a `null` response through an HTTP 404 status code.
 So, you will need to use the simpler `GetAsync()` method to get the `HttpResponseMessage` to be able to verify the returned status code.
-And if the status code is 404 Not Found, you return null.
+If the status code is 404 Not Found, you return null.

 ```csharp
 public async Task<Product?> GetProduct(int productId)